Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 ## Steps
 1. Check in the code for eWebShop in in VSTS.
 You can create a separate branch other than the main branch
-2. Open eShop solution
-3. Walk through a few pieces of code (pick a few random pieces)
+2. Open eShop solution and walk through a few pieces of code
-4. Show that we added the app insights nuget package
+3. Notice that we added the Application Insights Nuget Package
 a.
-Show in Startup.cs ConfigureServices where we add the kubernetes connection
+Notice in Startup.cs ConfigureServices, this is where we add the kubernetes connection
+4. Create an Azure SQL DB and create two Databases, you can choose Basic Tier for your Databases
+	a.
+CatalogDB
+	b.
+IdentityDB
+5. In your visual Sudio Solution, navigate to the appsettings.json file. src\web\appsettings.json
+6. Replace lines 3 and 4 with the connection string values of your database server, username and password

+`` JSON
+ "CatalogConnection": "Server=tcp:YOURDBSERVERNAME.database.windows.net,1433;Initial Catalog=CatalogDB;Persist Security Info=False;User ID=YOURUSERID;Password=YOURPASSWORD;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;",
+    "IdentityConnection": "Server=tcp:YOURDBSERVERNAME.database.windows.net,1433;Initial Catalog=IdentityDB;Persist Security Info=False;User ID=YOURUSERID;Password=YOURPASSWORD;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"
+``

 5. Run the app locally show it connects to SQL and we can test locally

 6. Show the AppInsights instance we have created in Azure Portal